chopin-coding/track-movies/README.md

 # track-movies
 A containerized, scalable, stateless movie-tracker API using FastAPI and MongoDB.
-Created this as a personal project following a Udemy course.
+Created this as a small personal portfolio project.
 The frontend is at https://github.com/chopin-coding/track-movies-frontend.

 1. Install the requirements in `requirements.txt`.
 2. Run a MongoDB server (e.g. a docker container).